NHS speech and language therapy service for Bedfordshire and Luton

 Early Communication Support team

-The Early Communication Support team is commissioned by us to work in a preventative role, supporting children's early communication skills.
+We commission the Early Communication Support team to work in a preventative role, supporting children's early communication skills.
 The team is based in children's centres and provides:

 - early speech and language groups for parents to access with their children in children's centres